wg99526/MiCloudGit/README.md

 Rstudio is not required to launch MiCloud.

 ## Data Input
 Four components are required to get started: feature table, taxonomic table, metadata, and phylogenetic tree.
-Users can upload them in phyloseq (McMurdie and Holmes, 2013) or individually.
+Users can upload them in individually, or phyloseq (McMurdie and Holmes, 2013).
 More information on compatible data format can be found below.

+### Individual Data
+##### Feature table (.txt, .csv, .biom)
+- The count table where rows are OTUs or ASVs and columns are subjects.
+##### Taxonomic table (.txt, .csv)
+- Contains taxonomic names for microbial features (OTUs or ASVs) on seven taxonomic ranks - kingdom/domain, phylum, class, order, family, genus and species
+##### Metadata/Sample (.txt, .csv)
+- Contains variables for the subjects (i.e., host phenotypes, medical interventions, health/disease status, demographics)
+##### Phylogenetic tree (.tre, .nwk)
+- Represents evolutionary relationships across microbial features (OTUs or ASVs)

 ### Phyloseq
-Phyloseq is a data format that integrates all four components (feature table, taxonomic table, metadata, and phylogenetic tree) in a single R object.
+Phyloseq is a data format that integrates all the four components above (feature table, taxonomic table, metadata, and phylogenetic tree) in a single R object.
 Users can upload it using .Rdata and .rds files.

-### Individual Data
-1) Feature table (.txt, .csv, .biom)
-2) Taxonomic table (.txt, .csv)
-3) Metadata/Sample (.txt, .csv)
-4) Phylogenetic tree (.tre, .nwk)

 ### Example Data
-Two example sets (16s rRNA and Shotgun sequencing data) are available.
-The datasets will be downloaded as 'biom.Rdata' for phyloseq and 'biom.zip' for individual data. 'biom.zip' file contains feature table (otu.tab.txt), taxonomic table (tax.tab.txt), metadata/sample information (sam.dat.txt), and phylogenetic tree (tree.tre).
-The example data is UK twin study data (Goodrich et al, 2014) and publicly available in the European Bioinformatics Institute (EMBL-EBI) database.
+Two example sets are available and each can be downloaded by clicking "16S" and "Shotgun".
+The first example data, "16S", is UK twin study data (Goodrich et al, 2014) and publicly available in the European Bioinformatics Institute (EMBL-EBI) database.
+"Shotgun", is the data used for gut microbiota and metabolite study (Frankel et al, 2017).
+The datasets will be downloaded as 'biom.Rdata' for phyloseq and 'biom.zip' for individual data. 'biom.zip' file contains four text files - otu.tab.txt, tax.tab.txt, sam.dat.txt, and tree.tre, each representing feature table, taxonomic table, metadata/sample, and phylogenetic tree.

 ## Quality Control